TheodorBark/assessments/README.md

 [Theo Barkhuizen](https://www.linkedin.com/in/theodor-barkhuizen-b18597127/)

 ## License ##
-This project is licensed under the terms of the Digicert license.
+This project is licensed under the terms of the marionete license.